-John's newest book, The New Chesapeake Kitchen, published by Johns Hopkins University Press, will be coming out in autumn, 2018.
+John's newest book, The New Chesapeake Kitchen, published by Johns Hopkins University Press, will be out in October, 2018.
 Here, John’s decades of exploring and championing the Chesapeake region are presented in a volume that articulates his essential philosophy, as well as his commitment to, and love for the Chesapeake—its land and waters, its people, its history and its food traditions.

 "John Shields has done an amazing job showing us how to preserve the traditions of the region while also respecting the environment around us—he understands how important it is to maintain our local food economies so that future generations can also know the beauty and the bounty of the Chesapeake Bay."